xcart/xcart-docs/_pages/kb_en/modules/fractional_and_fixed_quantities/index.md

 order: 115
 ---

-The module "Fractional and Fixed quantities" provides a number of product quantity related features for your X-Cart 5 online store.
+The addon "Fractional and Fixed quantities" provides a number of product quantity related features for your X-Cart 5 online store.

-With this module you can:
+With this addon you can:

 *   set different quantity units for the different products in your store (useful if you need to *  sell candies by the pound, ribbon by the yard, fabric by the bolt, etc.);
 *   sell the same product using different quantity units (for example, fabric by the yard and by the bolt);